Digraph Coloring and Distance to Acyclicity: Introduction

 \section{Introduction}

 In \textsc{Digraph Coloring}, we are given a digraph $D$ and are asked to calculate the smallest $k$ such that the vertices of $D$ can be partitioned into $k$ \emph{acyclic} sets.
 In other words, the objective of this problem is to color the vertices with the minimum number of colors so that no directed cycle is monochromatic.
-The notion of dichromatic number was introduced by V. Neumann-Lara \cite{NL82}.
-More recently, digraph coloring has received much attention, in part because it turns out that many results about the chromatic number of undirected graphs quite naturally carry over to the dichromatic number of digraphs \cite{AboulkerCHLMT19,AndresH15,BensmailHL18,DBFJKM2004,CHZ2007,GurskiKR20,H11,HKMR, HarutyunyanLTW19,HochstattlerSS20,LiM17,MillaniSW19,Mohar03,SteinerW20}.
+This notion is called the \emph{dichromatic number} and it was introduced by V. Neumann-Lara \cite{NL82}.
+More recently, digraph coloring has received much attention, in part because it turns out that many results about the chromatic number of undirected graphs quite naturally carry over to the dichromatic number of digraphs \cite{AboulkerCHLMT19,AndresH15,BensmailHL18,DBFJKM2004,CHZ2007,GurskiKR20,H11,HKMR,HarutyunyanLTW19,HochstattlerSS20,LiM17,MillaniSW19,Mohar03,SteinerW20}.
 We note that \textsc{Digraph Coloring} generalizes \textsc{Coloring} (if we simply replace all edges of a graph by pairs of anti-parallel arcs) and is therefore NP-complete.

 In this paper we are interested in the computational complexity of \textsc{Digraph Coloring} from the point of view of structural parameterized complexity\footnote{In the remainder, we assume the reader is familiar with the basics of parameterized complexity theory, such as the class FPT, as given in standard textbooks \cite{CyganFKLMPPS15}.}.
 Our main motivation for studying this is that (undirected) \textsc{Coloring} is a problem of central importance in this area whose complexity is well-understood, and it is natural to hope that some of the known tractability results may carry over to digraphs -- especially because, as we mentioned, \textsc{Digraph Coloring} seems to behave as a very close counterpart to \textsc{Coloring} in many respects.
 In particular, for undirected graphs, the complexity of \textsc{Coloring} for ``almost-acyclic'' graphs is very precisely known: for all $k\ge 3$ there is a $O^*(k^{\tw})$ algorithm, where $\tw$ is the input graph's treewidth, and this is optimal (under the SETH) even if we replace treewidth by much more restrictive parameters \cite{JaffkeJ17,LokshtanovMS18}.
 Can we achieve the same amount of precision for \textsc{Digraph Coloring}?